 Often quoted in the business and technical press, Jon also publishes articles on The Cipher Brief, a digital, security-based conversation platform that connects the private sector with the world’s leading security experts, and is also engaged in cybersecurity issues, legislation, and technology discussions within the U.S. government.

-Senior Analyst Dave Gruber covers endpoint security and application security at ESG.
-Dave helps product marketing and management leaders develop winning strategies in highly competitive markets.
-In his analyst role, Dave researches CISOs’ and security teams’ most pressing needs, working together with endpoint and application security vendors to develop successful product and go-to-market strategy, positioning, and messaging.
+Senior Analyst Dave Gruber covers endpoint security, application security, and email security at ESG, where he helps product marketing and management leaders develop winning strategies in these highly competitive markets.

 In his current analyst role, Dave researches CISOs’ and security teams’ most pressing needs, working together with endpoint, application, and email security vendors to develop successful product and go-to-market strategies, positioning, and messaging.
 Building on a strong technical background with early roles in enterprise application development, Dave became interested in figuring out why some products were more successful than others, which eventually led him to senior roles in software product management and product marketing.